Yujian-Wu/MonotoneHazardRatio/README.md

 ## Example

-Here is an example with some data available [here](https://github.com/YujianWu2008/MonotoneHazardRatio/blob/main/example.csv).
+As shown in the example, we are going to estimate a non-decreasing hazard ratio using the example data `survData`.
 The estimated hazard ratio is stored in `theta$hr`, while the confidence intervals are stored in `theta$ci.lower` and `theta$ci.upper`.

 ```
 library(MonotoneHazardRatio)